muhammad-bats/Gran-Coding-Turismo-Study-Pack/Data Structures (Stacks&Queues)/Example Problem 3.md

-# Example Problem: Next Greater Element
+# Example Problem 3: Next Greater Element

 ## Problem Statement
 The **next greater element** of some element `x` in an array is the **first greater** element that is **to the right of** `x` in the same array.